Ouphix/synchro-psychotherapies/steps2.md

 The motion history doesn't have any unit, it is the percentage of change of pixels change among all the pixels seclected (non msked in green here).

-##### Headers :
-- **frame** : number of the frame (original rate of 25 frames by second)
-- **father** : motion history of the father frame by frame.
-It ranges from 0 (same frame than the previous frame, no movement) to 1 (every pixel change).
-- **mother**, : idem for mother
-- **patient** : idem for patient
-- **therapist** : idem for therapist
-- **file** : name of the file in the form *F1044C.VOB*

-- **NA** : (Non available) corresponding to absent subjects (NA column) or bad quality of frames at the beginning or end of the videos making impossible extraction of motion history for any participant (NA line).
-After a problem of encoding, from .VOB, to .mov (video format exported from quicktime when cut are made) and then to AVI, there is a problem of encoding and the length of the video is not well recognized and NA lines are generated that correspond to nothing.

-If we plot (in histograms and box plots) this raw data, we notice that the distribution is not normal at all.
+If we make a plot (in histograms and box plots) this raw data, we notice that the distribution is not normal at all.
 Very small motion history values are over represented and bigger motion history are much more rare with a very long tail.
 Consequently, it is difficult to compare two distributions from two different subject.
 To normalize the distribution to compare the motion distribution of several subjects and compute synchrony scores on it, we made the natural logarithm.

 Unfortunately, several values equal to 0 and the log function can not be applied.
 They generate a -Inf value.
 If these values are set to NA, we lose the information of no movement at all.
 If we give a arbitrary value to this data by shifting the discribution by a very small value (eg. the half first value after 0), they are over represented) like in figure 2.